unfoldadmin/django-unfold/docs/development/devcontainer.md

 ## Development server

 VS Code will build an image and install Python dependencies.
 After the installation is complete, VS Code will start a container where you can develop directly.
 Unfold contains an example development application with basic Unfold configuration available in the `tests/server` directory.

-To start a development Django server, navigate to the `tests/server` folder and run `python manage.py runserver 0.0.0.0:8000`.
+To start a development Django server, navigate to the `tests/server` folder and create a superuser by running `python tests/server/manage.py createsuperuser`.
+Then run `python manage.py runserver 0.0.0.0:8000`.
 Make sure to run this command from the VS Code terminal that is connected to the running container.
+You can then open your browser to http://localhost:8000/admin/ and log in using the user you just created.

 **Note:** This is not a production-ready server.
 Use it only for running tests or developing features & fixes.